• Products

 1. Pull out your practice wish list

 When was the last time you took one of the various ideas you’ve wanted to implement to improve your practice, and actually did it?
-As you strategize for 2023, pick out one or two of the ideas that have been rolling around and make a plan for how to execute on them in the upcoming year.
+As you strategize for next year, pick out one or two of the ideas that have been rolling around and make a plan for how to execute on them in the upcoming year.
 The beginning of a calendar year is the perfect time to weave in a fresh new idea (or two) and then measure the effect it has on your practice.

 2. Focus on your team.

 The New Year is a perfect time to assess your team: what’s working, if the communication is clear and open, and if there is the necessary trust and respect.
 Schedule a formal offsite team meeting, to review last year, consider this year’s goals, and build a written plan to execute.
-It’s also a great opportunity to remind your team what your value proposition is, clarify roles and responsibilities, and set team goals for 2023.
+It’s also a great opportunity to remind your team what your value proposition is, clarify roles and responsibilities, and set team goals for next year.

 3. Assess your business continuity plan.